Some examples of governance standards:

 It looks like you're visiting the GB site.
 Please choose another country or region to see content specific to your location.

-Brands who want to be awarded the Butterfly Mark and be part of the Positive Luxury community, must go beyond achieving a minimum sustainable standard that is compliant with local law, international law and best practice principles.
+Brands who want to be part of the Positive Luxury community and earn a Butterfly Mark must go beyond achieving a minimum sustainable standard.
 The Positive Luxury assessment process is designed to reflect the self-regulating nature of sustainable businesses, due to the lack of government legislation.
-The process is updated every two years in partnership with our experienced sustainability council, as well as external institutional partners, companies, NGO’s and retailers.
-Additionally companies are asked to provide supporting evidence and proof of their statements.
-It is designed to be a thorough examination of a brands commitment to sustainability in the following 5 key areas:
+The process is updated every two years in partnership with our experienced sustainability council, as well as external institutional partners, companies, NGOs and retailers.
+Additionally, companies are asked to provide supporting evidence and proof of their statements.
+It is a thorough examination of a brand’s commitment to sustainability in the following areas.

 Some examples of governance standards: